 Online Learning Format For Emergency Management Concentration

 Our Bachelor of Applied Arts and Sciences (BAAS) concentration in emergency management is designed to be completed 100% online.
-You’ll complete assignments, readings, tests and projects throughout each semester.
+You'll complete assignments, readings, tests and projects throughout each semester.
 Recorded lectures via Mediasite will connect you with professors and other students at your convenience.
-If your courses use Mediasite and Blackboard, related to recorded lectures is done on your own schedule, rather than during a specific time.
+If your courses use Mediasite and Canvas, related to recorded lectures is done on your own schedule, rather than during a specific time.
 Our program is designed with the working professional in mind.

 Faculty and Advising for Emergency Management